Keywords

 The proposed scoping review will be conducted in accordance with the Joanna Briggs Institute (JBI) methodology for scoping reviews (Peters et al., 2020).
 This scoping review protocol was registered on the Open Science Framework (OSF) database on 21st February 2025 and reporting will be guided in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses Protocols (PRISMA-P) statement (Moher et al., 2015).
 This protocol will be conducted in accordance with the JBI methodology for scoping reviews to ensure a systematic methodology that can be replicated.
 In addition, the scoping review framework proposed by Arksey and O’Malley (2005) is used to structure this protocol, which suggests five steps: (i) identifying the research question, (ii) identifying relevant studies, (iii) selecting studies, (iv) charting the data, and (v) collating, summarising, analysing, and presenting results.
 The planned scoping review will be reported in accordance with the PRISMA Extension for Scoping Reviews (PRISMA-ScR) (Tricco et al., 2018).

 The main research question, guided using the Population-Concept-Context framework (Peters et al., 2020), is: What is the available evidence regarding non-pharmacological interventions that support education and/or employment outcomes for AYAs?
-In this instance, population refers to AYAs (aged 15–39 years inclusive) who have had a cancer diagnosis, context refers to interventions that support education and/or employment outcomes for AYAs, and context refers to any setting (acute/primary care/workplace/school/etc.) in any geographical location.
+In this instance, population refers to AYAs who were diagnosed with cancer (diagnosed aged 15–39 years inclusive) who have had a cancer diagnosis, context refers to interventions that support education and/or employment outcomes for AYAs, and context refers to any setting (acute/primary care/workplace/school/etc.) in any geographical location.
 The scoping review protocol has been reviewed by a patient and public involvement representative (who is also a co-author) on the research steering committee who has also informed objectives of this review.

-4. To identify and summarise the reported impact of non-pharmacological interventions and support programmes/services that support return to education and/or employment for AYAs.
+3. To identify and describe the range of outcomes reported for non-pharmacological interventions and support programmes/services that support return to education and/or employment for AYAs.

 The aim of this scoping review is to explore and chart the evidence relating to non-pharmacological interventions that support education and/or employment for AYAs.

-Eligibility criteria: Inclusion criteria will be limited to peer-reviewed and non-peer reviewed studies and programmes that focus on interventions/programmes that support education and/or employment (concept) for AYAs after a cancer diagnosis (population), across any setting (acute/primary care/workplace/school/etc.) (context).
+Eligibility criteria: Inclusion criteria will be limited to peer-reviewed and non-peer reviewed studies and programmes that focus on interventions/programmes that support education and/or employment (concept) for AYAs after a cancer diagnosis (population), across any setting (acute/primary care/workplace/school/etc.) (context) (Table 1).
 This scoping review will consider both experimental and quasi-experimental study designs including randomised control trials, non-randomised control trials, before and after studies, and interrupted time series studies.
 In addition, analytical observational studies including prospective and retrospective cohort studies, case-control studies and analytical cross-sectional studies will be considered for inclusion.
 This review will also consider descriptive observational study designs, including case series, individual case reports, and descriptive cross-sectional studies for inclusion.
 Qualitative studies will also be considered that focus on qualitative data including, but not limited to, designs such as phenomenology, grounded theory, ethnography, qualitative description, and action research.
 Systematic reviews that meet the inclusion criteria will also be considered, depending on the research question.
 Text and opinion papers will also be considered for inclusion in this scoping review.
+While some study designs (e.g., cross-sectional, qualitative, etc.) do not allow assessment of intervention effectiveness over time, they may provide valuable information on the types of interventions offered to AYAs and the range of outcomes measured.
+Therefore, we will include these studies to capture descriptive data on interventions and outcomes.

-Population: This scoping review will consider studies of rehabilitation interventions and support programmes that include AYAs (aged 15–39 years inclusive) who have had a cancer diagnosis.
+Population: This scoping review will consider studies of non-pharmacological interventions and support programmes that include AYAs who were diagnosed with a cancer diagnosis (aged 15–39 years inclusive).
 The age range considered for AYAs can vary from country to country.
 For example, in the Republic of Ireland, the recognised age range for this cohort is 16–24 years (Alken et al., 2020).
 However, for the purpose of this review and to yield a breadth of supports, the age range of 15–39 years which is recognised internationally will be considered (Desandes & Stark, 2016).
+Intervention eligibility will only be considered if age range falls within 15–39 years (e.g. study focusing on ages 12–24 would be excluded).

 Concept: The proposed scoping review is designed to explore non-pharmacological interventions that support education and/or employment outcomes for AYAs.
-Interventions can be group-based, individual, and/or online in format, and can be vocational, psychosocial, physical or multidisciplinary (combination of vocational, psychosocial and/or physical) in nature.
+Interventions can be group-based, individual, and/or online in format, and can be vocational, psychosocial, physical, educational or multidisciplinary in nature.
+Pharmacological or medical interventions are excluded, as the focus of this review is on behavioural, psychosocial, vocational, educational, and rehabilitation-oriented strategies.
+From here on in, we will refer to these approaches simply as interventions.

-Context: The aim of this scoping review is to explore the breadth of current literature published on interventions and support programmes that measure education and/or employment outcomes for AYAs.
+Context: The aim of this scoping review is to explore the breadth of current literature published on interventions that measure education and/or employment outcomes for AYAs.
 Therefore, studies conducted in any setting (acute/primary care/workplace/school/etc.) in any geographical location will be considered.

 The search strategy will aim to locate both published and unpublished sources.
 As recommended in the JBI guidelines, a three-step search strategy will be used.
 First, a broad search of databases (including EMBASE, Medline (OVID), and CINAHL), using keywords for cancer, education, employment, rehabilitation, adolescents and young adults will be completed.
 Second, words contained in the titles and abstracts of relevant manuscripts and index terms used to describe these will be used to inform a full search strategy.
-The medical librarian (DM) will develop a search strategy in collaboration with the lead author (NA).
+The medical librarian (DM) will develop a search strategy in collaboration with the lead author (NA) (Appendix 1).
 The search strategy will be adapted for each database and information source.
 Databases that will be searched as part of this scoping review include EMBASE, Web of Science, Medline (OVID), CINAHL, and PsycInfo.
-Google Scholar will be searched for grey literature, limited to the first 100 searches.
+Google Scholar will be searched for grey literature, limited to the first 100 searches (e.g., organisation and institutional reports, theses and dissertations, conference materials, programme descriptions/evaluations, etc.).
 Third, the reference list of all included sources of evidence will be screened for additional studies.
 The searches will be conducted by NA and DM.
 Studies published in English will be included, as the resources for translation are not available and no limitation will be set on date.
 In addition, the lead author will consult the research steering committee, of whom all are key AYA stakeholders, regarding their knowledge on any additional grey literature.
 The definitive search strategy and results will be reported in detail in the published scoping review.

 Following the search, all identified citations will be collated and uploaded to Covidence and duplicates removed.
-Prior to screening, two independent reviewers (NA and NP) will complete pilot testing of eligibility criteria.
+Prior to screening, two independent reviewers will complete pilot testing of eligibility criteria.
 A sample of 25 titles/abstracts selected at random will be selected and screened.
 The team will meet to discuss any discrepancies and amend eligibility criteria as needed.
 Screening will commence when at least 75% agreement is achieved (Peters et al., 2020).
-Titles and abstracts will be screened by the first author (NA) for assessment against inclusion criteria.
-The full texts of selected studies will then be reviewed for inclusion by two reviewers (NA and NP).
-Where uncertainty occurs, a third reviewer (DC) will be consulted and resolved through discussion.
+Titles and abstracts will be screened by the first author for assessment against inclusion criteria.
+The full texts of selected studies will then be reviewed for inclusion by two reviewers.
+Where uncertainty occurs, a third reviewer will be consulted and resolved through discussion.
 Full text studies will be excluded if they do not meet the inclusion criteria and reasons for exclusion recorded.
 The search results will be reported in a PRISMA flow diagram (Page et al., 2021).

 The data extraction tool will collect the following data related to included studies/resources: